Xinjian-Paul-Li/open_data/docs/course_schedule.md

 #### In class
 - Discussion and lecture on readings.
-- Group discussion: How can you use knowledge graph and RDF to solve a real-world problem?
+- Group discussion: How can you use knowledge graph and RDF to solve a social science problem?
 - Hands-on:
 	- Start an instance on [Chameleon Cloud](https://www.chameleoncloud.org/): 1) book a lease, 2) setup a network interface for remote access, 3) start an instance.
 	- Install [Anaconda Python](https://www.anaconda.com/distribution/) and [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)/[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html).